Artificial Intelligence (AI) Airborne Air Defense System

 In February 2022, the Russian invasion of Ukraine changed the world and entered a new era of warfare for the next 75 years (2099), bringing a mindset of the 1980s Soviet Union Cold War era nuclear strategy to the next generation of warfare.
 This Cold War era strategy is directly related to unmanned aerial vehicles (UAVs) and drones carrying Weapons of Mass Destruction (WMD) and capable of being used together as effective weapon delivery systems.

 We are a Canadian company, for the past 15 years (since 2009), we have been researching, designing, and inventing an Artificial Intelligence (AI) unmanned aerial vehicles (UAVs) Airborne Air Defense System (AADS) comprised of a swarm of drone-on-drones warfighting techniques, known as the "THE-BEE" system, for future military readiness, 2030 and beyond.
-The Airborne air defense system concept involves a family of UAVs and fleets of drones capable of communicating with each other (Artificial intelligence) and also detecting, tracking, intercepting, and destroying enemy targets in all domains: air, sea, ground, cyber, and space, and at all altitudes: high, mid, and low.
+The Airborne air defense system concept involves a family of UAVs and drones capable of communicating with each other (Artificial Intelligence).
+Also, it would be able to detect, track, intercept, jamming, and destroy enemy targets in all domains: air, sea, ground, cyber, and space, and at all altitudes high, mid, and low.

 The invention is designed mainly focusing on the 1980s Cold War era, the United States and the Soviet Union nuclear tensions (Credit: United States Department of State), and the issues and concerns of unmanned aerial vehicles and drones capable of carrying weapons of mass destruction (WMD) and married together for the use as delivery systems identified in 1980s by seven industrialized nations the United States, Canada, France, Germany, Italy, Japan, and the United Kingdom (U.K.).

 Patent Rights: On December 12, 2019, we obtained the European Patent and validated patent rights in 17 NATO Allies countries.
 We further filed an improvement to the patent by enhancing systems and mission capabilities.
-We also obtained utility model protection and expanded with the PCT application for global protection.
-Further improvements are still in the design stage.
+We also obtained utility model protection and expanded with the second PCT application for further global protection.
+More improvements to the invention are still in the design stage.

-Warfare Centers Assessments: The U.S. Department of Defense (DoD) Weapons Systems and the Canadian Aerospace Warfare Center evaluated the invention during the early stage.
-Both countries recognized the concept.
+Warfare Centers' Assessments: The U.S. Department of Defense (DoD) Weapons Systems and the Canadian Aerospace Warfare Center evaluated the invention during the early stages in 2017 and 2018, respectively, both countries recognized the concept.
 The Warfare Center stated that the concept has merit also consistent with broader thinking on future employment of unmanned systems.

-Confidentiality and Degree of Secrecy of the Invention: Due to global and national security and the ongoing global competition of new warfare strategies, the past, present, and future, all communications, information, research and development, technologies, and designs are not publicly available except those already disclosed in the patent disclosures and on our website.
+Confidentiality and Degree of Secrecy of the Invention: Due to the global and national security environment, the ongoing global competition for new warfare strategies, and the complexity of CBRN issues, all are highly considered secret and sensitive materials.
+Therefore, past, present, and future communications, information, research and developments, technologies, and designs are not publicly available except those already disclosed in the patent disclosures and on our website.

 In 2022, the U.S. and NATO were concerned about the possible use of tactical nuclear weapons by Russia.
 Specifically, Unmanned Aerial Vehicles (UAVs) and drones are weaponized with Chemical, Biological, Radiological, and Nuclear (CBRN) weapons that could cause mass destruction.
 In addition to previous threats, in September 2024, the Russian President said "he would consider using nuclear weapons upon receiving reliable information about the massive launch of aerospace attack vehicles and their crossing of our state border" (BBC News Reported).